sundeepbassi/The-Wellbeing-Retreat/README.md

 8. As a user I want to be able to use social media icons.

 * TEST: The user will have a choice of four social media icons to use from in the footer section.

+**Navigation links redirect to the desired pages**

+Checked the navigation bar and the social media icons in the footer, they all redirect to the correct pages.

 Web Accessibilty Evaluation Tool